sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 /*
  * Publish an event
+ *  The given data is constructed instance data per YANG schema
+ *  It is optionally validated (configurable in /etc/sonic/init_cfg.json).
+ *  The YANG path for event-source is sent in first part of ZMQ message,
+ *  which allows subscribers to filter by source.
+ *  The instance data is published as second part of the message.
+ *  The two part message is published via ZMQ PUB.
  *
  * input:
  *  handle -- As obtained from events_init_publisher
- *  tag -- Event tag
+ *  yang-path -- YANG module path for this event.
- *  params -- Params associated with event;
+ *  params -- Params associated with the event.
  *  timestamp -- Timestamp for the event; optional;
  *              format:"2022-08-17T02:39:21.286611"
  *              default: time at the point of this call.
  *
  */
-void event_publish(event_handle_t handle, const string &tag,
+void event_publish(event_handle_t handle, const string &yang_path,
         const event_params_t *params=NULL,
         const char *timestamp=NULL);